vortexmakes/RKH/doc/readme.txt

 \image html rkh_bunner.jpg

 Prev: \ref main_page "Home" \n
-Next: \ref dbg "Tracing tool"
+Next: \ref cmake.md "Application development using CMake"

-\n The goal in this section is to explain how to represent a state machine using the RKH framework.
+The goal in this section is to explain how to represent a state machine using the RKH framework.
 To do that is proposed a simple example, which is shown in the \ref fig1 "Figure 1".
 Also, this section summarizes the main rules and concepts for making the most out of RKH features.